udippant/base-drafts/draft-ietf-quic-recovery.md

 --- abstract

-This document describes loss detection and congestion control mechanisms for QUIC.
+This document describes loss detection and congestion control mechanisms for QWIK.

 --- note_Note_to_Readers

-Discussion of this draft takes place on the QUIC working group mailing list (quic@ietf.org), which is archived at
+Discussion of this draft takes place on the QWIK working group mailing list (quic@ietf.org), which is archived at
 <https://mailarchive.ietf.org/arch/search/?email_list=quic>.